forestdb/forestdb.org/models/PLU-2019-projects.md

 }
 ~~~~

-There is a situation that the girlfriend could be asking comments on the dress or on the person herself.
+There is a situation that the girlfriend could be asking for comments on the dress or on the person herself.
 Therefore, the meaning function should include interpretations between the dress and the person.

 ~~~~
 // meaning function: interpretation = scope, different interpretation for listener to choose